College of Policy Science Community and Regional Policy Studies (CRPS) Major

 • Sustainable Urban Policy Program

-This program focuses on urban planning, environmental and housing policies, community development, and disaster prevention in communities, and aims to achieve sustainable urban development and solve environmental issues.
+This program focuses on urban planning, community safety, housing and policy, disaster mitigation, system analysis, environmental education and nature conservation, and aims to achieve sustainable urban development and solve environmental issues.

 • Regional Economy and Development Program